abubanggheed/Pet-Hotel-Challenge/README.md

 - Adding images to the dashboard
 - Adding images and other additional styling to the site
 - Adding a notice on the dashboard if there are no registered owners
+- reducing the dashboard get routes down to 2, / and /desc, and use search string parameters to determine what for what column the table is being ordered